beijaflor-io/ghcjs-commonjs/examples/README.md

 ## `fibonacci` Passing arguments and yielding return values
 **fibonacci** shows off how to pass arguments and get something back from/to Haskell/JavaScript.
 It shows that we may wrap pure and unpure computations

+## `failure` Handling errors from Haskell in JavaScript
+**failure** shows that any errors thrown from the Haskell world will result in the Promise being rejected.